 2. Use an actual cup sleeve

-Put a couple of them in your car, at the house or the office, and you’re always ready to go with your brew.
+Put a couple of them in your car, at the house, or at the office, and you’re always ready to go with your brew.

-If you’re an enthusiastic drinker of coffee, it’s safe to assume you’ve got a favorite cup, right?
-If you do, I hope it’s something like one of these travel mugs that comes with a removable cover.
+If you do, I hope it’s something like one of these travel mugs with a lid.
 That way, just put a lid on it, find one that matches, or pick up something with one.
-Not only does this simple solution keep the heat in, but also the brew’s aroma and flavors.
+Not only does this simple solution keep the heat in but also the brew’s aroma and flavors.

 Those who let their coffee go cold will be happy to know that you can keep your coffee warmer by preheating the cup or mug to maintain the optimal brew temperature for a longer period.

-Coffee brewing fanatics know the value of preheating a carafe to ensure the temperature remains at 195F to 205F in order to bring out the coffee beans ‘ flavors effectively.
+Coffee brewing fanatics know the value of preheating a carafe to ensure the temperature remains at 195F to 205F to effectively bring out the coffee beans ‘ flavors.

 - Fill the cup with boiling water.